dvingerh/PyInstaLive/README.md

 This script enables you to record Instagram livestreams as well as download any available replays.
 It is based on [another script](https://github.com/taengstagram/instagram-livestream-downloader) that has now been discontinued.

+## Quickstart

+- Install the prerequisites and then PyInstaLive.
+- Run `pyinstalive -c` to generate a configuration file.
+- Edit the configuration file using any text editor.
+- Run `pyinstalive -r "<live-username>"` to start recording a livestream.

 ## Installation

 #### Prerequisites